RoseauTechnologies/Roseau_Load_Flow/doc/index.md

 ## Models

-A description of the electrical models used for each component is available:
+A description of the electrical models used for each component, an example usage, and a reference to the API of the classes are available here:

 ```{toctree}
 ---